czyzby/gdx-setup/README.md

 Currently missing:
 - iOS platform support.
 Delayed until it becomes stable (the whole RoboVM to MOE transition thing).
-- Gradle tasks are currently not run after the generation.
-Gradle wrapper can be properly included, though.

 ### Running the application

 You can download the latest runnable jar [here](https://dl.kotcrab.com/libgdx/gdx-setup-latest.jar).
-Stable application archives will be eventually uploaded to the [releases section](https://github.com/czyzby/gdx-setup/releases).
+Stable application versions are uploaded to the [releases section](https://github.com/czyzby/gdx-setup/releases).

 #### Running from sources